Alexander Luria: Early education and move to Moscow

 Luria finished school ahead of schedule and completed his first degree in 1921 at Kazan State University.
 While still a student in Kazan, he established the Kazan Psychoanalytic Society and briefly exchanged letters with Sigmund Freud.
 Late in 1923, he moved to Moscow, where he lived on Arbat Street.
 His parents later followed him and settled down nearby.
 In Moscow, Luria was offered a position at the Moscow State Institute of Experimental Psychology, run from November 1923 by Konstantin Kornilov.

 In 1924, Luria met Lev Vygotsky, who would influence him greatly.
 The union of the two psychologists gave birth to what subsequently was termed the Vygotsky, or more precisely, the Vygotsky–Luria Circle.
-During the 1920s Luria also met a large number of scholars, including Aleksei Leontiev, Mark Lebedinsky, Alexander Zaporozhets, Bluma Zeigarnik, many of whom would remain his lifelong colleagues.
-Following Vygotsky and along with him, in mid-1920s Luria launched a project of developing a psychology of a radically new kind.
+During the 1920s, Luria also met a large number of scholars, including Aleksei Leontiev, Mark Lebedinsky, Alexander Zaporozhets, Bluma Zeigarnik, many of whom would remain his lifelong colleagues.
+Following Vygotsky and along with him, in the mid-1920s, Luria launched a project of developing a psychology of a radically new kind.
 This approach fused "cultural", "historical", and "instrumental" psychology and is most commonly referred to presently as cultural-historical psychology.
 It emphasizes the mediatory role of culture, particularly language, in the development of higher psychological functions in ontogeny and phylogeny.

-Independently of Vygotsky, Luria developed the ingenious "combined motor method", which helped diagnose individuals' hidden or subdued emotional and thought processes.
+Independent of Vygotsky, Luria developed the ingenious "combined motor method", which helped diagnose individuals' hidden or subdued emotional and thought processes.
 This research was published in the US in 1932 as The Nature of Human Conflicts and made him internationally famous as one of the leading psychologists in Soviet Russia.
 In 1937, Luria submitted the manuscript in Russian and defended it as a doctoral dissertation at the University of Tbilisi (not published in Russian until 2002).

 Luria wrote three books during the 1920s after moving to Moscow, The Nature of Human Conflicts (in Russian, but during Luria's lifetime published only in English translation in 1932 in the US), Speech and Intellect in Child Development, and Speech and Intellect of Urban, Rural and Homeless Children (both in Russian).
 The second title came out in 1928, while the other two were published in the 1930s.

-In early 1930s both Luria and Vygotsky started their medical studies in Kharkiv, then, after Vygotsky's death in 1934, Luria completed his medical education at 1st Moscow Medical Institute.
+In the early 1930s, both Luria and Vygotsky started their medical studies in Kharkiv, then, after Vygotsky's death in 1934, Luria completed his medical education at 1st Moscow Medical Institute.